Smoking chicken is another one of my favorite things to do.. done correctly it can be quite tasty and very healthy as well.

 You will only need to brine the chickens for around 4 hours or so.

-Build a fire that will maintain around 225 degrees using oak as a base wood and while the fire is getting started wash the brine off of the chickens and coat the chickens with my rub for the best results or you can use some lemon pepper and cajun seasoning.
+Build a fire that will maintain around 225°F using oak as a base wood and while the fire is getting started wash the brine off of the chickens and coat the chickens with my original rub for the best results.

 Place the chickens on the smoker breast side down and immediately throw on some hickory and let the smoke roll relentlessly out of the smoke stack. you can also mix in some apple or other fruit wood if you have a favorite.